-10 Things That May Surprise You When You Arrive in Cusco
+10 Things That May Surprise You in Cusco

-10 things that may surpise you when you arrive in Cusco for the first time when traveling in Peru.
-Cusco is a great destination, a not-to-be-missed and with the following tips you will be prepared for your stay in Cusco, the gateway for the Inca Trail, Sacred Valley and treks and tours to Machu Picchu.
+10 things that may surpise you in Cusco.
+Planning a trip to Peru?
+No doubt that the picturesque city of Cusco is on your Peru bucketlist.
+Cusco is a stunning destination, a not-to-be-missed highlight of a trip to Peru.
+With the following tips you will be prepared for your stay in Cusco, the gateway for the Inca Trail, Sacred Valley and treks and tours to Machu Picchu.

-There are alpacas and llamas everywhere, grazing in the fields at Saqsaywaman – an archeological site above Cusco – and walking the streets in Cusco´s historical center.
+There are alpacas and llamas everywhere in Cusco, grazing in the fields at Saqsaywaman – an archeological site above Cusco – and walking the streets in Cusco´s historical center.
 They also pose for photos along with women and children carrying baby sheep, all with traditional dress (including the baby sheep).

 3. Electric showers